Visco-inertial effects

 \[ \widetilde{\rho}(\omega) = \frac{ \alpha_{\infty} \rho_{0} }{ \phi } \Bigg[ 1 + \frac{ \sigma \phi }{ j \omega \rho_{0} \alpha_{\infty}} \sqrt{ 1 + j\frac{ 4 \alpha_{\infty}^{2} \eta \rho_{0} \omega }{ \sigma^{2} \Lambda^{2} \phi^{2}} }\Bigg] \]

-4 parameters are invloved in the calculation of this dynamic density: the static air flow resistivity $\sigma$, the open porosity $\phi$, the high frequency limit of the tortuosity $\alpha_{\infty}$ and the viscous characteristic length $\Lambda$.
+4 parameters are involved in the calculation of this dynamic density: the open porosity $\phi$, the static air flow resistivity $\sigma$, the high frequency limit of the tortuosity $\alpha_{\infty}$ and the viscous characteristic length $\Lambda$.

-The low frequency limit of the real part of the dynamic density expression is not exact.
+As reported in the section limitations, the low frequency limit of the real part of the dynamic mass density expression is not exact.

 Thermal effects